mdn/content/files/en-us/web/css/content-visibility/index.md

 ### Using hidden to manually manage visibility

 The following example shows that it is possible to manage visibility using JavaScript.
-The added benefit of using `content-visibility: hidden` instead of, for example, `display: none` is that rendered content when hidden with `content-visibility` will preserve rendering state.
-This means that if the content is shown again, it will render quicker than the alternative.
+The added benefit of using `content-visibility: hidden` instead of, for example, `display: none` is that the content rendered using `content-visibility` will preserve rendering state when hidden.
+This means that if the content is shown again, it will render faster than the alternative.

 #### HTML